Sbozzolo/kuibit/docs/first_steps.rst

 1. The header describes briefly what the script is supposed to do and discusses some peculiarities.

 2. ``--datadir``: Where the data lives.
 In our case, it is the folder ``my_sim``.
 You can specify the top-level folder, or the specific subfolder (e.g., ``my_sim/output-0000``), if you know exactly where the iteration you are interested in lives.
-Specifying the subfolder speeds up the discovery algorithm.
-Namely, organizing the data across the different subdirectories.
+Specifying the subfolder speeds up the discovery algorithm (organizing the data across the different subdirectories).
 This can be very significant for large simulations (alternatively, you can use pickles, see later).

 3. ``--outdir``: Where to save the output.
 By default, this is the location where the script is run.
+If ``--figname`` is not specified, the output will have a default name

 4. ``--pickle-file``: Scanning a simulation directory and all its subdirectories is an expensive operation.
-If the same simulation is analyzed with different scripts, it is convenient to save some things to disk.
-These are saved as Python pickle file.
+If the same simulation is analyzed with different scripts, it is convenient to save some information to disk.
+This is saved as Python pickle file.
 Passing this flag means that the pickle file is used and the directories are not scanned.
 If there's a mismatch between what the pickle file contains and the actual directories, that would possibly lead to an error.
 Hence, it is best to use pickle file only on simulations that have completed, or the it is best to regenerate the pickle file every time the data changes.
 This can be done with the picklify utility.

 5. ``--fig-extension``: By default, images are saves as pngs.
 If tikz is passed, the images are exported to LaTeX.
 This variable can be set with a